Davidyz/sh-manpage-completions/README.md

 2. Filter through a selector

-You can use a fuzzy selector to extract the right option, containg both the completion and its description.
+You can use a fuzzy selector to extract the right option, containing both the completion and its description.
 No redundancy, but relies on an external application.
 Can be used like so:

 ```
 BASH_USE_SELECTOR=1 ./run.sh /usr/share/man/man1/tar.1.gz